gcmartinelli/assetfynder/README.md

   output filename if one is given; else prints to stdout.

 Options:
-  --help  Show this message and exit.
+  --verbose  Output more information during execution --help     Show this message and exit.

 ```

 `assetfynder example.com` prints to the terminal all discovered subdomains for example.com